jamsler21/Trump-Twitter-Analysis/Trump-Tweet-Analysis-Final.md

     ##     0     1   Sum
     ##  8399  3362 11761

-There is about a \~20% chance there is a market moving day, and most of his tweets fall into the “positive” or “negative” category
+There is about a \~20% chance his tweets are associated with large market movements, and most of his tweets fall into the “positive” or “negative” category

 The following groups dataframe by date